itagomori/BLOEM/README.md

 - **[targets.gms](BLOEM-GitHub/targets.gms)**: Module of local bioenergy targets and export targets.
 - **[technologiesportfolio.gms](BLOEM-GitHub/technologiesportfolio)**: Module of technologies portfolio, including costs and efficiencies.

-_Note: The model code and inputs are applied for the case study about the Brazilian bioenergy pathways in a low carbon scenario, under different land availability constraints.
-The code can be adapted to other regions and/or other case study inputs (e.g., changes in the technologies portfolio, feedstocks available, update of costs and factors)._

 ## Language
 The model was developed in the General Algebraic Modeling System (GAMS) modeling platform and is solved using the CPLEX Optimizer.